exercism/v3/languages/fsharp/exercises/concept/lists/.meta/design.md

 The Concepts this exercise unlocks are:

-- `lists`: know of the existence of the `list` type; know how to define an empty and non-empty list; know how to add an element to a list; know some common list functions.
+- `lists`: know of the existence of the `list` type; know how to define an empty and non-empty list; know how to add an element to a list; know some common list functions; know how to pattern match on lists.

 ## Prequisites

 This exercise's prerequisites Concepts are:

 - `strings`: the lists are lists of strings.
+- `booleans`: return a `bool`.
+- `pattern-matching`: know how to do pattern matching.

 ## Representer